JRWSP/pi_wotd_eink/README.md

 Display a word of the day from [Dictionary.com](https://www.dictionary.com/e/word-of-the-day/) when start running.
 Refresh again for a new word every day morning at 8am.

 This project aim for simplicity.
 Only 1 micro-USB is needed.
-Once installed, just plug-and-learn, thanks to very low energy needed for both Raspberry Pi and e-ink display,
+Once installed, just plug-and-learn, thanks to very low energy needed for both Raspberry Pi and e-ink display.
+The word will not disappear even if turned off.

 ![wotd picture](/wotd_picture.jpg)